Here are four of the most important museums in Athens. You might narrow it down to one, or choose to go to all of them!

 ☞ Related: If you’re thinking of travelling beyond Athens and exploring the islands we can help with your itinerary

 - Μonday – Wednesday – Friday – Saturday: 10:00 to 17:00

 National Archaeological Museum

 Greece has such a prolific and diverse history, with Athens providing a home to thousands of important pieces.
-The National Archaeological museum is no exception, with a vast collection of ancient Greek artefacts that span throughout the ages.
-As you walk through the museum, you will learn about different Greek civilisations and their evolution.
+The National Archaeological museum is no exception, with a vast collection of ancient Greek artifacts that span throughout the ages.
+As you walk through the museum, you will learn about different Greek civilizations and their evolution.
 Some particularly important and well known pieces you will see at the Archaeological museum are the Antikythera mechanism (the world’s first computer), the bronze statue of Poseidon, the golden mask of Agamemnon (the guy who started the Trojan war!) and a fascinating collection on Ancient Egypt!

 - November 1st – April 12th:

 Tuesday: 13:00 – 20:00

 Located in the heart of Athens this museum is home to the remains of the iconic Acropolis.